 The Academic Assembly is the group of elected undergraduate representatives to the Academic Governance system.
-It is comprised of two representatives from each college and one representative from each of the Minority and Progressive student groups: Black Student Alliance, Cultural de las Razas Unidas, North American Indian Student Association, Asian Pacific American Student Association, Alliance of Lesbian-Bi-Gay Students, Women's Council, and Handicapper Council.
+It is comprised of two representatives from each college and one representative from each of the Minority and Progressive student groups: Black Student Alliance, Cultural de las Razas Unidas, North American Indian Student Association, Asian Pacific American Student Association, Alliance of Lesbian-Bi-Gay Students, Women's Council, and Council of Students with Disabilities.